f0rmatme/open_osrs/README.md

 We have migrated the project to Gradle.
 Information on how to setup and build the project can be found at https://github.com/open-osrs/runelite/wiki/Building-with-IntelliJ-IDEA

+## Install from Pre-built Binaries

+Installers for Windows, Mac and Linux can be found at https://github.com/open-osrs/launcher/releases

 ## License

 OpenOSRS is licensed under the BSD 2-clause license.
 See the license header in the respective file to be sure.